Whenplane/whenplane/README.md

 The [SvelteKit docs](https://kit.svelte.dev/docs/project-structure) are a great way to learn the structure of the project, as well as what certain files/folders are there for.

-I would also recommend going through (at least the intro) [Svelte Tutorial](https://svelte.dev/tutorial/basics) to understand svelte components.
+I would also recommend going through the [Svelte Tutorial](https://svelte.dev/tutorial/basics) (at least the intro) to understand svelte components.
 If you already know HTML/JS/CSS, it's easy!
 (I actually had *fun* while learning svelte)

 ## Starting a dev server